Gita Upadhyay

-Gita Upadhyay (born 14 February 1939) is an Indian educator, writer, and translator from Assam.
+Gita Upadhyay (14 February 1939 – 12 July 2026) was an Indian educator, writer and translator from Assam.
 She is known for her contributions to both Assamese and Nepali literature, particularly through translation works aimed at fostering cultural understanding.
 She was awarded the Padma Shri, India's fourth-highest civilian honour, in 2025 in the field of literature and education.
 She is noted as the first woman from the Gorkha community of Assam to obtain a post-graduate degree.

 Early life and education

-Gita Upadhyay was born on 14 February 1939, in the village of Gangmouthan, then part of Darrang district (now Biswanath district) in Assam, British India.
+Gita Upadhyay was born on 14 February 1939, in the village of Gangmouthan, then part of Darrang district (now Biswanath district) in Assam Province, British India.
 She is the eldest daughter of Tankanath Upadhyay and Bhagirathi Devi, and the granddaughter of Chabilal Upadhyay, a prominent freedom fighter and the first president of the Assam Pradesh Congress Committee.
 Her father was a translator and reader.

-Upadhyay began her schooling at Gangmouthan Balika Prathamik Vidyalaya and completed her High School Leaving Certificate (HSLC) from Behali High School in 1955.
+She began her schooling at Gangmouthan Balika Prathamik Vidyalaya and completed her High School Leaving Certificate (HSLC) from Behali High School in 1955.
 She pursued higher education in Guwahati, earning a Bachelor of Arts degree from Handique Girls College in 1959.
 In 1964, she obtained a postgraduate degree in Political Science, becoming the first Gorkha woman from Assam to achieve these academic milestones.